Multivariate Fast Iterative Filtering for the decomposition of nonstationary signals: Abstract

 We test MvFIF performance using a wide variety of artificial and real multivariate signals, showing its ability to: separate multivariate modulated oscillations; align frequencies along different channels; produce a quasi--dyadic filterbank when decomposing white Gaussian noise; decompose the signal in a quasi--orthogonal set of components; being robust to noise perturbation, even when the number of channels is increased considerably.

-Finally, we compare its performance with the one of the main methods developed so far in the literature, proving that MvFIF produces in a really fast and reliable manner, and without any a priori assumption on the signal under investigation, a unique decomposition of any multivariate signal.
+Finally, we compare its performance with the one of the main methods developed so far in the literature, proving that MvFIF produces, without any a priori assumption on the signal under investigation and in a fast and reliable manner, a uniquely defined decomposition of any multivariate signal.